jredondoh/blockchain-developer-bootcamp-final-project/README.md

 - test, with the smart-contract unit tests and helper files
 - docs, that contains the frontend app

+## Prerequisites

+- npm
+- truffle
+- ganache-cli
+- Live Server feature (I used VSCode one)

 ## Installation steps

+Perform all actions from the project root folder.

-You need to install open-zeppelin contracts, that smart-contracts inherits from.
+You need to install open-zeppelin contracts, as my smart-contracts inherits from them.

 ```bash
 npm install @openzeppelin/contracts